Cwantic/Documentation/Design/Restraints.md

 >if Sp is blanck = rigid, which is modeled by using a value of 8.75 x 10^5 N/mm or 5 x 10^6 lb/in.

-    To know the UNIT of the value, just let the mouse over the cell.
+    To know the UNIT of the value, just move the mouse over the cell.

 The **Database** button on upper right corner gives an access to the libraries.

-You can change the coordinate system that define the directions X,Y,Z :
+You can change the coordinate system that defines the directions X,Y,Z :

 - Global (default)
 - Local to preceding element
 - Local to following element

-The **Level** ident is used to identify spectra for multilevel floor response spectrum analysis.
+The **Level** is used to identify the spectrum applied to this restraint for multilevel floor response spectrum analysis.

-You can later modify or remove this object by selecting this restraint and click on **Modify/Remove** buttons.
+You can later modify or remove this rstraint by selecting it and clicking on **Modify/Remove** buttons.

 You can **Undo** this command.